ovh/terraform-ovh-publiccloud-consul/modules/install-consul/README.md

 # Consul Install Script

 This folder contains a script for installing Consul and its dependencies.
-Use this script to create a Consul [an Openstack Glance Image](https://docs.openstack.org/glance/latest/) that can be deployed in [OVH Public Cloud](https://www.ovh.com/fr/public-cloud/instances/) across a Server Group using the [consul-cluster module](../consul-cluster).
+Use this script to create a Consul [an Openstack Glance Image](https://docs.openstack.org/glance/latest/) that can be deployed in [OVH Public Cloud](https://www.ovh.com/fr/public-cloud/instances/) across a Server Group using the [consul-cluster example](../../examples/consul-cluster).

-This script has been tested on the CentOS 7 operating system.
+This script has been tested on CoreOS & CentOS 7 operating system.

 There is a good chance it will work on other flavors of CentOS and RHEL as well.